Scippy

 Yuji Shinano Parallelization framework UG

-Stefan Vigerske Mixed integer nonlinear programming
+Stefan Vigerske Mixed integer nonlinear programming, Test and release management

 Matthias Walter Multilinear optimization